The Definitive Guide

 Penang is Malaysia's undisputed food capital.
 From char kway teow to assam laksa, discover the dishes, hawker centers, and hidden stalls that make this island a culinary pilgrimage destination.

-I eat hawker food at least five days a week β have done for over a decade.
+I eat hawker food at least five days a week — have done for over a decade.
 This guide isn't a list scraped from TripAdvisor.
 Every dish here is one I've eaten dozens of times, and every stall recommendation comes with a specific order.
-I'll also tell you which famous spots are overrated (sorry, that one char kway teow stall with the permanent queue isn't the best on the island).
+I'll also tell you which famous spots are overrated (sorry, that one char kway teow stall with the permanent queue isn't the one I'd pick on the island).

 Essential Eats